alphagov/govuk-design-system-architecture/proposals/README.md

 ## Rejecting proposals

-A proposal can be rejected.
-This can happen if a consensus isn’t reached, or people agree rejecting it is the right thing to do.
+A proposal can be rejected by the Design System team.
+This can happen for many reasons, including if a consensus isn’t reached, or if people agree that rejecting it is the right thing to do.
+It might be that there are already plans to address a given problem in a different way, or that it's just not the right time to make the change.
 In this case the PR should be closed with a suitable comment.

 ## Recording changes